 Mortgage Pre-Approval For Your New Home

-Getting pre-approved for a mortgage is the crucial first step when looking to buying a new home.
+Getting pre-approval for a mortgage is the crucial first step when looking to buying a new home.
 Getting pre-approved as the first step does a few things.
 You know the price range of a house that you can be funded for, the loan process is much quicker and sellers will take your offer more seriously.
 Now you can start the house hunting with your realtor and know what price range you can finance.

 How Much Can You Afford